giorgiamezzetti/giorgiamezzetti.github.io/research.md

 ### Working Papers

-- **The Role of Gene-Environment Interactio in the Gender Wage Gap**
+- **The Role of Gene-Environment Interaction in the Gender Wage Gap**

 ### Presentations